Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 There are some really cool hanging light fixtures that will add a fun touch of drama to your bathroom.
 But choose one that’s too large or hangs too low, and that drama will quickly turn messy.
 Use something small or try wall sconces instead that reflect the light upward.

 Don’t undo your hard work by filling your half bath with toiletries.
-Since this isn’t your primary bathroom, all it needs is soap, a hand towel, and maybe a little bottle of lotion and a candle.
+Since this isn’t your primary bathroom, it only needs soap, a hand towel, and maybe a little bottle of lotion and a candle.

 A white tiled half bathroom with a concrete counter, a ceramic bowl sink, and a round, frameless mirror.
 There are plants throughout the bathroom, as well.